 Q: I have a graduate degree already.
 Am I eligible?

-A: If you have earned a graduate degree, you remain eligible to enroll as a Knight-Hennessy scholar in 2023 as long as you earned your first/bachelor's degree in 2016 or later.
+A: If you have earned a graduate degree, you remain eligible to enroll as a Knight-Hennessy scholar in 2024 as long as you earned your first/bachelor's degree in 2017 or later.
+(Those who served in their country's military after their undergraduate studies have two additional years of eligibility.)

 Q: I am an enrolled Stanford graduate student.
 May I apply for Knight-Hennessy Scholars?